hobyst/flmidi-101/CONTRIBUTING.md

   - 4K resolution max.
 We don't want to get the guide to be heavy because of videos.

-  - Use Git LFS instead of Git for uploading videos.
+  - Videos will get tracked using Git LFS instead of Git (this is done automatically by detecting file extensions)